 If you have any questions, please feel free to contact one of our offices located in Philadelphia, Bensalem, and Fairless Hills, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Exercising your feet regularly with the proper foot wear is a great way to prevent injuries and build strength.
-If you have any concerns about your feet, contact Dr. Joshua David Scoll from Pennsylvania.
+Everyday foot care is very important to prevent infection and other foot ailments.
+If you need your feet checked, contact Dr. Joshua David Scoll from Pennsylvania.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Philadelphia, Bensalem, and Fairless Hills, PA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If left untreated, toenail fungus may spread to other toenails, skin, or even fingernails.
-If you suspect you have toenail fungus it is important to seek treatment right away.
-For more information about treatment, contact Dr. Joshua David Scoll of Pennsylvania.
+Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
+For more information about ingrown toenails, contact Dr. Joshua David Scoll of Pennsylvania.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Symptoms